-The feeling nature of any individual holds a powerful influence, and there is much that goes on within a human being of which they remain unaware, and the experiences that an individual requires are created by his own inner self.
-As Jung pointed out, the ocean has always symbolized the group mind, or in his language, the collective unconscious.
+The feeling nature holds a powerful influence, and there is much that goes on within of which we remain unaware, and the experiences that we require throughout a lifetime are created by this inner self.
+Jung pointed that the ocean has always symbolized the group mind, or in his language, the collective unconscious.
 Jung posited that there is another layer of the unconscious that is shared by all human beings.
-The encounter with the sea is attuning us to the undercurrents or collective moods.
-Neptune’s sea life captures us through the world of fashion, music, film, images, and emotions.
+Thus, the encounter with the sea is attuning us to the undercurrents or collective moods, capturing us through the world of fashion, music, film, images, and emotions.

 Three quarters of the earth’s surface is submerged in water.
 This should give you some idea of how vast your psychic life is.
-When you think of all the sea creatures that scientists are still discovering- the giant squids (long thought extinct), resurfaced alive and well-then you’ll begin to grasp how mysterious your unconscious truly is.
+When you think of all the sea creatures that scientists are still discovering- the giant squids (long thought extinct), resurfaced alive and well then you’ll begin to grasp how mysterious your unconscious truly is.
 People often think of the unconscious in terms of feelings, dreams and memories.
 But that would be like equating the ocean with what we see on the seashore.
 The unconscious, like the ocean, slides out past the shoals and rocks and down into a murky realm that has nothing to do with the world we live in.
 Your inner life is a barely tapped resource.
 By Christopher Renstrom, Ruling Planets